joshuakarjala/django-hunger/docs/quickstart.rst

 - Create template ``hunger/invalid.html``, which is the page a user sees when they try to use a code but it is invalid.
 It could be a code that doesn't exist or one that has run out of invites.
+- [Optional] Create template ``hunger/invite_sent.html``, which is the page a user sees after sending invites to other people.
+You don't need this if you only want to allow admins and staff to send invites.
 - Create the email template ``hunger/invite_email.[html/txt]`` and email subject template ``hunger/invite_email_subject.txt``.
 These templates are rendered like Django templates with a simple context